 It is considered the most prestigious tournament of the WTA after the four Grand Slams.
-Similar to it's reputation, it also has the highest prize money and points distribution after the four major titles.
-The tournament was founded in 1972, and the first edition was won by Chris Evert.
+The tournament also has the highest prize money and points distribution after the four Majors.
+It was founded in 1972, and the first edition was won by Chris Evert.

-The tournament is played between eight players in the singles format, and eight teams in the doubles format.
+The WTA Finals is played between eight players in the singles format, and eight teams in the doubles format.
 The eight contestants are placed in two groups where they face each other in round-robin format followed by semi-finals, while the doubles teams participate in a single elimination draw.
-The players are selected on the basis of the 53 WTA tournaments and the four major Grand Slam titles played throughout the year.
+The players are selected on the basis of the 53 WTA tournaments and the four Grand Slams played throughout the year.

 The 2021 WTA World Tour Finals will be played from 10 November 2021 to 17 November 2021.

 WTA Finals Venue

 The venue of the WTA Finals is changed every certain amount of years, having been held in places like Madrid, Doha, New York City etc. previously.
-For the last five years the tournament has been held in Singapore, and the 2018 edition was the last time that the WTA Finals was played at Singapore.
+This year the tournament will be held in Guadalajara, Mexico.

 WTA Finals Prize Money